josephbhunt/active-storage-demo/README.md

 You will also have to modify the index page to show your photos.
 Try just looping through them and displaying them as an unordered list in a <td></td>.

 ### Removing a file
-1. A user should be able to delete any photo they have attached to a dog or a cat.
+1. A user should be able to delete any photo they have attached to a pet.
-2. Add a delete column to the table on the index page.
+2. Put the delete button in the "Delete Photos" column.
+It should just delete all the photos for that pet.
+HINT: Look at rails's `button_to` helper method.

 ### Link to file
 1. A user should be able to get a link to any of their photos that will go directly to the photo.
+2. Put the link to the file under the "View Photos" column.

 ### Download file
-1. A user should be able to download photos of their cats and dogs.
+1. A user should be able to download photos of their pets.
+2. Put the link under the "Download File" column.
 HINT: Take a look at rails_blob_path in the docs.
 This can be done with one line of code.
 There is no need to set up a controller action and new route.

 ## Bonous Points